jolie/website/www/downloads.md

 <!--Themed-->

 # <a id="download-and-install"></a> Download and Install
+Here you can find two possible ways for installing Jolie in your machine and use it for developing your microservices.
+You can just pull down the jolie docker container, or install the Jolie binaries directly in your machine.

+## Using a prepared docker container
+This solution requires [Docker](http://www.docker.com) previously installed in your machine.
+Open a shell and pull the Jolie image using the following command:

+<pre>docker pull jolielang/jolie1.6.0beta1</pre>

+Once the jolie docker image is available on your machine just create a container from it by adding a local volume where storing the jolie files.

+<pre>docker run -it -v /your-host-folder-path:/your-container-path --name CONTAINERNAME jolielang/jolie1.6.0beta1</pre>

+Now just edit your files in folder `/your-host-folder-path` and find them in your container folder `/your-host-folder-path`.
+In order to run a jolie microservice just type the following command in the container shell:

+<pre>jolie your_file.ol</pre>

+As a final remark, we remind that it is possible to open several shells in your container just launching the following command:

+<pre>docker exec -it CONTAINERNAME bash</pre>

+### Using the docker container with Jolie examples
+if you are interested in running some of the examples discussed in the documentation, you can directly pull the following docker image:
+<pre>docker pull jolielang/jolie-examples</pre>

+In the folder `/examples` of the container a complete list of examples is reported.
+The list of examples may be consulted at this link: [https://github.com/jolie/examples](https://github.com/jolie/examples)

+## Installing Jolie directly in your machine
 Jolie requires Java to run, so make sure to have [Java](http://www.java.com/) installed before proceeding.

 Regardless of the method you choose, after installation executing a Jolie script will be just a matter of invoking the Jolie
 interpreter:

 <pre>jolie your_file.ol</pre>

 ## The easy way (binary installer)